pmq20/ruby-packer/README.md

 ## Features

+It takes less than 5 minutes to pack any project with Ruby Packer.
+You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain Ruby!

 - Works on Linux, Mac and Windows
 - Creates a binary distribution of your application
 - Supports natively any form of `require` and `load`, including dynamic ones (e.g. `load(my_path + 'x.rb'`)